-- Details as to how the accident occurred;
+- Details about how the accident occurred

 - Where the accident occurred.
-The place of the accident should be sufficiently detailed to enable the Defendant to establish the location where it occurred;
+The place of the accident should be sufficiently detailed to enable the Defendant to establish the location where it occurred

-- Briefly, the reason why the Claimant alleges the accident was the Defendant’s fault;
+- Briefly, the reason why the Claimant alleges the accident was the Defendant’s fault

-- Brief details of the Claimant’s injuries;
+- Brief details of the Claimant’s injuries

-- Details of any time taken off work as a result of the accident and the Claimant’s approximate weekly income, if known.
+- Details of any time taken off work as a result of the accident and the Claimant’s approximate weekly income, if known

 Road traffic accidents

 Any funding arrangements should be stated, for example, where the Claimant has entered into a conditional fee agreement.
-The date of the funding agreement should be stated and where appropriate it should be stated that there is a success fee and/or insurance premium.
+The date of the funding agreement should be given and, where appropriate, the Claimant must say if there is a success fee and/or insurance premium.
 Where the funding arrangement is an insurance policy, the following additional information should be provided:

-- The name of the insurer;
+- The name and address of the insurer

-- The policy number;
+- The policy number

-- The date of the policy;
+- The date of the policy

 The Claimant should request details of the Defendant’s insurer and ask that the Defendant sends a copy of the letter of claim to his insurer (if there is one).
-Where the Defendant’s insurers are known the Claimant should confirm that a copy of the letter of claim has been sent direct to the insurers and should state their name, address and claims number if known.
+Where the Defendant’s insurers are known, the Claimant should confirm that a copy of the letter of claim has been sent direct to the insurers and should state their name, address and claims number if known.